tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/连接与网络_intl_en.md

 ### How do I migrate a TencentDB for SQL Server instance from classic network to VPC?
 You can switch from classic network to VPC for a TencentDB for SQL Server instance.
 For more information, see [Switching from Classic Network to VPC](https://intl.cloud.tencent.com/document/product/238/46498).

+### How do I enable public network access for a TencentDB for SQL Server instance?
+If your TencentDB for SQL Server instance is on the High Availability Edition or Cluster Edition, you can directly enable the public network address in the console or enable public network access through CLB.
+For more information, see [Enabling/Disabling Public Network Address](https://www.tencentcloud.com/document/product/238/50230) or [Enabling Public Network Access Through CLB](https://www.tencentcloud.com/document/product/238/48066).

 ### How do I use the port mapping feature of SSH2 to connect to and manage a TencentDB for SQL Server instance from the internet?
-For data security considerations, TencentDB for SQL Server doesn't support public IP.
-If you need to use a public IP, you can use the port mapping feature of SSH2 to connect to, configure, and manage an instance from the internet.
-For more information, see [Connecting to TencentDB for SQL Server Instance from Local Computer](https://intl.cloud.tencent.com/document/product/238/11627).
+For security considerations, if your business doesn't allow enabling the public network address, you can use the port mapping feature of SSH2 to connect to, configure, and manage an instance from the internet.
+For detailed directions, see [Connecting to TencentDB for SQL Server Instance from Local System](https://intl.cloud.tencent.com/document/product/238/11627).

 [](id:ZDCLSJK)
 ### Does my application need to support automatic reconnection to TencentDB for SQL Server?